Entries beginning with "A"

 ASSOCIATION FOR WOMEN IN ARCHITECTURE, RECORDS, 1928-1992.
 8.4 cu. ft.
+International Archive of Women in Architecture.
 The Association for Women in Architecture (AWA) was originally founded in 1922 as Alpha Alpha Gamma, a national sorority for women architecture students.
 In 1934 the alumnae of the sorority formed the Association of Women in Architecture (AWA) as an organization for professional women architects.
 Today (2010) the AWA exists only through its Los Angeles chapter, with a membership of approximately 200 women architects and designers in the Los Angeles area, with members-at-large across the country.
 In 1984 the AWA altered its name to the Association for Women in Architecture.
 Records include committee reports, correspondence, membership forms and rosters, photographs, scrapbooks, treasurer's files, and newsletters.
-International Archive of Women in Architecture.
-Finding aid available on the Virginia Heritage database.
-Ms1988-022.
+Finding aid available online.
+Ms1988-022

 ATKINSON, ARCHIBALD JR. (1832-1903).
 MEMOIRS, ca. 1890s.
 0.1 cu. ft.
 Confederate surgeon in the Civil War.
 Served alternately in the Wise Legion, the 10th Virginia Cavalry Regiment, the 31st Virginia Infantry Regiment, and in the Second Army Corps of the Army of Northern Virginia.
 After the war he was a professor of materia medica and therapeutics in the College of Physicians and Surgeons in Baltimore, Maryland.
 Memoirs written in the late 1800s, focusing exclusively on his Civil War experiences.
 Finding aid with link to transcript available.
 Ms1994-022.

-AUBOCK, MARIA (1951- ).
+AUBÖCK, MARIA (1951- ).
 ARCHITECTURAL COLLECTION, 1980-2006.
 0.2 cu. ft.
+International Archive of Women in Architecture.
 Born in 1951.
 Landscape architect in Vienna, Austria, and a member of the Austrian Society of Landscape Architects since 1985.
 Collection includes curriculum vita with architectural sketches, articles by Aubock, and drawings for gardens she designed.
-Also includes copies of her books, Vienna Gloriosa and Grun in Wien.
-2006 additions to the collection include a 2005 exhibition catalog, fliers for a 2006 architecture and landscape conference, an issue of the magazine Historische Garten, and a competition catalog for Wohnen in Bayern.
-International Archive of Women in Architecture.
-Finding aid available on the Virginia Heritage database.
-Ms1996-007.
+Also includes copies of her books, Vienna Gloriosa [SB466.A92 V5 1980] and Grun in Wien [SB466.A82 V525 1994].
+2006 additions to the collection include a 2005 exhibition catalog, fliers for a 2006 architecture and landscape conference, an issue of the magazine Historische Gärten, and a competition catalog for Wohnen in Bayern.
+Finding aid available online.
+Ms1996-007

 AUDEN, W.H.
 (1907-1973).
 LETTER, 1938.
 0.1 cu. ft.
 Anglo-American poet.
 Major works include The Dog Beneath the Skin (1935) and The Age of Anxiety (1947) for which he won a Pulitzer Prize.
 Letter written from Bruxelles, France, to Geoffrey Grigson.
 Requests a copy of a sonnet "The Economic Man" Auden submitted to New Verse, possibly in May 1936, to complete a sonnet sequence he was then writing.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1973-001.

 AUGUSTA AND BATH COUNTY, VIRGINIA.
 RECEIPTS, 1780-1848.
 0.1 cu. ft.
 Collection includes receipts for taxes, a newspaper subscription payment, business transactions, and a promissory note from Augusta and Bath Counties in Virginia; Most relate to the Kincad (also spelled Kinkaid and Kinkead) family.
 Finding aid available online.
 Ms2013-012.

 AULENTI, GAE.
 ARCHITECTURAL COLLECTION, 1987-2003.
 0.6 cu. ft.
+International Archive of Women in Architecture.
 Italian architect and industrial designer Gae Aulenti's ability to transform historic public buildings into museum spaces is world renown.
-Her most important contributions to architecture include Musee d' Orsay (Paris, France), Musee d'Art Moderne at the Centre Pompidou (Paris, France), Palazzo Grassi (Venice, France), Museu Nacional d'Art de Catalunya (Barcelona, Spain) and the Asian Art Museum (San Francisco, USA).
+Her most important contributions to architecture include Musee d' Orsay (Paris, France), Musee d'Art Moderne at the Centre Pompidou (Paris, France), Palazzo Grassi (Venice, Italy), Museu Nacional d'Art de Catalunya (Barcelona, Spain) and the Asian Art Museum (San Francisco, USA).
 She has won numerous awards for her work and her exploration in lighting design.
 Her collection is documented by newspaper and magazine articles, biographical information, and her conceptual computer-drawn designs for the Asian Art Museum in San Francisco, California.
-International Archive of Women in Architecture.
-Finding aid available on the Virginia Heritage database.
-Ms2000-014.
+Finding aid available online.
+Ms2000-014

 [AVIATION BROCHURES AND PAMPHLETS, 1928-58, n.d.].
 0.4 cu. ft.
 Thirty-seven brochures and pamphlets from aviation corporations such as Cessna Aircraft Corporation, Boeing Company, Douglas Aircraft Company, and United Airlines, advertising services and products.
 Archives of American Aerospace Exploration.
 Ms94-015.

-AVERY, HOWARD S. (1906-96).
-PAPERS, 1913-96.
-5.0 cu. ft.
+AVERY, HOWARD S. (1906-1996).
+PAPERS, 1913-1996.
+12.4 cu. ft.
 Graduated from Virginia Tech in 1927 with a Bachelors of Science in Mining and Engineering.
 He worked for the American Brake Shoe Company, later known as the Abex Corporation, as a research metallurgist from 1935 to 1971.
 The collection consists of Avery's personal papers and photographs related to his student days at Virginia Tech and his interests after graduation.
 The papers include class notes, journals and photographs taken mainly in 1927.
 Avery was the photographic editor of the 1927 Bugle, and many of the Virginia Polytechnic Institute photographs appear in this yearbook.
 These papers also include work-related notes on mining engineering and metallurgy and correspondence and brochures from the Boy Scouts, the Virginia Tech Alumni Association, the Sierra Club, the National Rifle Association and other organizations that Avery was involved in during his lifetime.
-An EAD-encoded finding aid is available in the Virginia Heritage database.
-Ms97-026.
+Finding aid available online.
+Ms1997-026.

 AVERY-ABEX METALLURGICAL COLLECTION, 1920-1987.
 248 cu. ft.
 Collection includes research data of the properties of metals conducted by The American Brake Shoe Company (later Abex).
 Also contains the master logbooks and listing of compositions on keypunch cards of the Battelle Institute Research Reports, and approximately 37 cu. ft. of research-related publications, reference books, and metallurgical samples.
 Unprocessed.
 Ms95-025.
 Note: The research portion of this collection (publications and reference material) is in off-site storage and requires 2-3 days notice for retrieval.
 Please contact Special Collections for more information.

 AVITABILE, JAMES J. PAPERS, 1963-2001.
 14 cu. ft.
 Air Force officer assigned to NASA's spacecraft simulator complex as an astronaut mission operations instructor (1965-1967).
 Papers include NASA spacecraft operations manuals and training guides for the Mercury, Gemini and early Apollo programs; programmer manuals for NASA computer systems; NASA public information publications; and non-NASA space-related materials.
 Archives of American Aerospace Exploration.
-Finding aid available in EAD on the Virginia Heritage Project database.
+Finding aid available online.
 Ms2001-057.

 AYLETT, WILLIAM ROANE (1833-1900).
 LETTERS, 1852-1887, n.d.
 0.1 cu. ft.
 Lawyer from King William County, later Commonwealth's Attorney for Virginia.
 Colonel with the 53rd Regiment, Virginia Infantry, CSA, during the Civil War; wounded at Gettysburg, taken prisoner at Sayler's Creek, April 1865, and paroled in July 1865.
 Collection contains nine letters to Aylett from family members and friends, as well as three pieces of business correspondence, mostly from the 1850s and 1870s.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1992-033.

 AYRE FAMILY.
 COLLECTION, 1871-.
 0.6 cu. ft.
 Fauquier County, Virginia family, several members of which attended Virginia Agricultural & Mechanical College (now Virginia Tech).
 College memorabilia, including lecture notes, cadet caps, a photograph and certificate.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1963-003.